piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 ### Default implementation

 The `Jungi\Bundle\ThemeBundle\Details\Details` is the default details implementation.
 It's a little bit different from the default theme implementation.
-Due to a large number of the properties I decided to not implement the constructor, because it would only bring a mess in its signature.
+Due to a large number of properties the implementation of the constructor seems to be a bad idea, because it would only bring a mess in the constructor signature.
 Also setter methods are not a good idea, because after an object creation there still will be a possibility for changing an object properties and that shouldn't be possible.
-Finally I came to conclusion to create the simple builder `Jungi\Bundle\ThemeBundle\Details\DetailsBuilder` which is strictly associated with the class `Jungi\Bundle\ThemeBundle\Details\Details`.
+Finally I came to conclusion to create the simple builder `Jungi\Bundle\ThemeBundle\Details\DetailsBuilder` which is strictly associated with the default details class.
 The builder provides setter methods with the fluent interface support.

 Here is an example of creating a new details instance: